uttam2711/student-data-analysis/README.md

 # student-data-analysis

-# Student Data Analysis

 ## Overview
 This project is a simple Python program to analyze student data using **Pandas** and **NumPy**.
 It reads student information from a CSV file and provides statistics, grades, and filtering options.

 ## Features